brocaar/chirpstack-network-server/docs/content/install/config.md

   # Disable mac-commands
   #
-  # When set, uplink mac-commands are ignored and the network-server will not
+  # When set to true, LoRa Server will not handle and / or schedule any
+  # mac-commands.
+However, it is still possible for an external controller
-  # send mac-commands to the devices.
-This is intended for testing only.
+  # to handle and / or schedule mac-commands.
+This is intended for testing
+  # only.
   disable_mac_commands=false

   # Disable ADR